Bisaro Anima: Geology

 Bisaro Anima is one of fourteen caves on the Bisaro Plateau, which is pockmarked by over 150 large holes and sinks.
 The surrounding area is host to a number of exceptionally deep caves, including the Heavy Breather cave system which was considered the deepest in Canada before Bisaro Anima was found to be deeper in 2018.

 The cave system is primarily a mix of limestone and sandstone.
 In addition to sections of the cave which are filled with ice, liquid water has been found flowing both down from the entrance and through subterranean rivers.
-At least one natural spring on the surface, Bisaro Enima, is a product of an underground stream flowing through passages inside Bisaro Anima and then emptying out again at a lower point on the mountain, though the exact route of this stream has not been fully surveyed and may be completely flooded.
+At least one natural spring on the surface, Bisaro Anima, is a product of an underground stream flowing through passages inside Bisaro Anima and then emptying out again at a lower point on the mountain, though the exact route of this stream has not been fully surveyed and may be completely flooded.
 Multiple phreatic tube structures have been discovered inside the cave.

 Bisaro Anima currently has a confirmed depth of 683 m, though the Bisaro Plateau Caves Project estimates that the cave could be more than 1000 m deep in total as no expedition has yet made it to the other side of the Dieppe sump, currently considered the deepest part of the cave.
 As it is located within a mountain, the deepest point of Bisaro Anima is still 1670 m above sea level.
 In November 2019, cave diver Adam Walker determined that the true depth of the Dieppe sump is at least 5-10 m deeper than the current record, and may extend even further under a ledge that no diver has explored yet.
 As a result, Bisaro Anima is the deepest known cave in Canada and deeper than any in the United States.
 Researchers have surveyed more than 6599 m of the main cave and its offshoots, making Bisaro Anima the 7th-largest cave in Canada by total length.

 The Black Watch is the deepest single pitch (vertical drop) in the cave, measuring 105 m deep, comparable to a 35-storey office building.
 The Bisaro Plateau Caves Project has described the interior of the cave as "passages are characterized by deep canyons, waterfalls, crawlways, uneven floors, loose rock and difficult squeezes".

 The ambient temperature inside Bisaro Anima is generally 2-3 C with close to 100% humidity, though the temperature can drop when a draft flows through the cave.

 It is possible that extremophile bacteria may be present in the cave, feeding on the minerals it contains rather than biological material.
 Soil samples from the cave have also been studied at Thompson Rivers University for evidence of microfossils dating back to the Last Glacial Maximum.